1

 Applications for any of the current Energy and Mineral Impact Assistance Fund (EIAF) funding opportunities may be submitted as part of the regularly planned EIAF cycles.

 In order to be accepted into an EIAF grant cycle, applicants must contact their Department of Local Affairs Regional Manager prior to submitting any application and must be "ready to go."
-Regional manager can also answer any questions regarding preparation for your application.
+Regional Managers can also answer any questions regarding preparation for your application.

 Apply and Manage Grant